 The phone number for ACT, Inc. is 319-337-1270.

-If you tested before the spring of 2008, you can't get your scores online.
+If you tested before the September 2011, you can't get your scores online.
 However, ACT, Inc. can use microfiche to find scores from as far back as the fall of 1966.
-If you tested before the spring of 2008, call ACT, Inc. at the number above to try to locate your scores.
+If you tested before September 2011, call ACT, Inc. at the number above to try to locate your scores.

 Again, have as much identifying information as possible on hand to help the agent find your score.
 You should know your test date (at least the year) and your address at the time.